 The Big Brothers Big Sisters program provides mentoring activities for at-risk and low-performing students, addresses unmet needs at low performing schools, and provides training and support to mentors.
 They work within low-performing schools to provide academic assistance to students who are identified as at-risk in one of the Florida Standards learning areas.
 Students are assigned to a mentor and a case manager who tracks the students’ success.
 Activities include one-on-one mentoring, homework support, extended classroom learning, and addressing individual skill gaps.

 The YMCA READS!
-Program provides mentoring and tutoring assistance to at-risk first and second graders in reading.
-Using the Systematic Instruction in Phoneme Awareness, Phonics, and Sight Words, the volunteer mentors not only assist students in their reading mechanics, but they also work to instill a love of reading and literature.
-First and second graders are referred from low- performing schools or schools that have a high percentage of students scoring below grade level in reading.
-YMCA READS! site coordinators and volunteer mentors work with the students in small groups, on a 1:2 basis, or on a 1:1 basis, mentoring the referred students in reading as well as character development and building self-esteem.
+Program provides mentoring and tutoring assistance to at-risk 1st and 2nd graders in reading.
+Using the Systematic Instruction in Phoneme Awareness, Phonics and Sight Words, the volunteer mentors not only assist students in their reading mechanics, but they also work to instill a love of reading and literature.
+First and 2nd graders are referred from low-performing schools or schools that have a high percentage of students scoring below grade level in reading.
+YMCA READS! site coordinators and volunteer mentors work with the students in small groups, on a 1:2 basis or on a 1:1 basis, mentoring the referred students in reading as well as character development and building self-esteem.

-For more information on mentoring programs, please contact:
+For more information on mentoring and student assistance initiative programs, please contact: